boazbk/tcs/lec_08_uncomputability.md

 > ### {.remark title="The hardwiring technique" #hardwiringrem}
 In the proof of [haltonzero-thm](){.ref} we used the technique of  "hardwiring" an input  $x$ to a program/machine $P$.
-That is, modifying a program $P$ that it uses "hardwired constants" for some of all of its input.
+That is, we take a program that computes the function $x \mapsto f(x)$ and "fix" or "hardwire" some of the inputs to some constant value.
+For example, if you have a program that takes as input a pair of numbers $x,y$ and outputs their product (i.e., computes the function $f(x,y) =x\times y$), then you can "hardwire" the second input to be $17$  and obtain a program that takes as input a number $x$ and outputs $x\times 17$ (i.e., computes the function $g(x) = x\times 17$).
-This technique is quite common in reductions and elsewhere, and we will often use it again in this course.
+This technique is quite common in reductions and elsewhere, and we will use it time and again in this book.